Netta Ofer

 This work began as a material exploration in the Fall 2020 Soft Object class taught by Laura Devendorf and Sasha De Koninck.

-I was interested in exploring textile fabrication with kombucha scoby and experimented with craft and digital fabrication methods.
+I was interested in exploring textile fabrication with Kombucha Scoby and experimented with craft and digital fabrication methods.